deepak-kumar/GuestPass/README.md

 WIFI:T:<security_type>;S:<ssid>;P:<password>;H:<hidden>;;
 ```

-When scanned with an iPhone camera (iOS 11+), the device will automatically prompt to join the network - no additional apps needed!
+When scanned with an iPhone camera (iOS 11+) or any modern Android device, the device will automatically prompt to join the network - no additional apps needed!

 ## Usage

-1. **Open the app** on your iPhone or Mac
+1. **Open the app** on your iPhone or Mac.
-2. **Network auto-detected** - Your current WiFi network is automatically filled in
+2. **Network auto-detected** - Your current WiFi network is automatically filled in.
+3. **Customize your pass** - Enter a "Friendly Name" to display as a title above the QR code.
-3. **Enter password** - Just type your WiFi password
+4. **Enter password** - Just type your WiFi password.
-4. **Choose security** - Tap WPA (default) or Open for networks without passwords
+5. **Choose security** - Select WPA (default) or Open for networks without passwords.
-5. **Tap "Generate QR Code"**
+6. **Tap "Generate QR Code"**.
-6. **Share with guests** - They scan it with their camera to instantly connect!
+7. **Share with guests** - They scan it with their camera to instantly connect!

 ## Building the App